ushahidi/dpr/README.md

 ## Description

 * Debian remix focused on privacy and security
+* Uses a minimalist desktop environment based on Openbox for memory conservation
 * Uses aufs + tmpfs to ensure no changes to the filesystem persists after reboot
 * Distributed in [Open Virtualisation Format](http://www.dmtf.org/standards/ovf)